IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 end
 ~~~

 Link layer losses, i.e losses that are not congestion related can lead to unwarranted congestion back-off.
 One method is to apply congestion backoff only when an average loss rate exceeds a threshold.
-A suggested modification to the code above is found in {{#link-loss-rate-policer}}.
+A suggested modification to the code above is found in {{link-loss-rate-policer}}.

 #### Reference Window Increase {#ref-wnd-increase}